 Black bears like to steal honey.
 It is good that they have a thick fur coat, so it protects them from bee stings.
 When the black bear wakes up from his hibernation, he is starving so he will fill up on young tree shoots and nuts, which he steals from squirrels’ food hiding places.
 One can call him an opportunist.

 By the way, did you see that amazing film “The Bear”, if not do look it up as it is so interesting?

 Grizzly bears like a varied diet.
-When possible the Grizzly will hunt deer, elk, moose and even bison.
-He is very clever at fishing trout and salmon from the rivers and tops his menu with wild beans, grass, nuts, and insects.
+When possible the Grizzly will hunt deer, elk, moose, and even bison.
+He is brilliant at fishing trout and salmon from the rivers and tops his menu with wild beans, grass, nuts, and insects.
 They do not always sleep thru the total winter and some do not sleep at all.

 Keep the balance

 Knowing how important it is to keep a balance, why do humans, once again, try to destroy this balance.
 Destroy it because of utter ignorance.